sqyyy-jar/leviathan-rs/README.md

 # Leviathan

-> **Warning**
-> This branch is highly work-in-progress and by no means stable

 Leviathan is a Lisp-inspired programming language.
 It is a toy project and not meant for serious use cases.

 Leviathan compiles to bytecode for [Urban engine](https://github.com/sqyyy-jar/urban-engine/).

-The language currently only supports an assembler mode but will also support a dialect with variables etc. in the future.
+The language currently only supports an assembler dialect but will also support a more comfortable dialect with variables etc. in the future.

 ## Assembler